Nissan JUKE Reliability by Year

 What Are Crash Complaints?

-How Is the AI Rating Calculated?
+How Is the Reliability Verdict Calculated?

-The AI reliability rating (Below Average) is generated by analyzing the vehicle's total complaints, recall history, crash complaint ratio, fire complaint ratio, and top component failures relative to class averages.
-The rating provides a plain-English summary for buyers who want a quick verdict without parsing raw numbers.
-It is one input in your buying decision — always verify with a VIN-specific report.
+The reliability verdict (Below Average) is generated by analyzing the vehicle's total complaints, recall history, crash complaint ratio, fire complaint ratio, and top component failures relative to class averages.
+This verdict gives buyers a quick interpretation before they review year-level details and VIN-level history.
+It should be treated as one decision input, not a substitute for a VIN-specific report.

 Why Do Newer Years Have Fewer Complaints?

 Newer model years appear to have fewer complaints because there has been less time for owners to file them.
 Complaints accumulate over years of ownership.
-A 2020 model year vehicle will typically show fewer complaints than a 2015 model year even if it is less reliable — simply because fewer owners have had time to report issues.
+A 2020 model year vehicle will typically show fewer complaints than a 2015 model year even if it is less reliable โ simply because fewer owners have had time to report issues.
 Focus on complaints per year of market presence when comparing across model years.

 Fleet Data vs. Individual VIN

-Everything on this page reflects aggregated data across all Nissan JUKE vehicles on the road — not any specific car.
+Everything on this page reflects aggregated data across all Nissan JUKE vehicles on the road โ not any specific car.
 Two Nissan JUKE vehicles of the same year can have very different histories: one may have been in three accidents and have an open recall; another may be clean.
 A VIN check gives you the individual car's history: accidents, title brands, odometer records, service history, and real-time recall status.

 What Are NHTSA Investigations?

 When NHTSA receives a pattern of related safety complaints, it opens a formal investigation.
-A Preliminary Evaluation (PE) is the first stage — NHTSA determines if a safety defect may exist.
+A Preliminary Evaluation (PE) is the first stage โ NHTSA determines if a safety defect may exist.
 If evidence is strong, it escalates to an Engineering Analysis (EA), which can result in a mandatory recall.
 The Nissan JUKE has 0 investigations on record (0 active).
 Investigations listed above may have already led to the recalls shown on this page.